-VALIDATION （ANS+JR+MTG）

-“Our goal in this paper is to provide a comprehensive model for enhancers that's fairly general and can be applied across species, and to validate it in a fairly rapid and robust fashion.
-We try to make best use of the data resources available in different species to both build and validate our model.
-In particular, we make use of the medium scale data from the STARR seq experiments which are of this moment available in the fly to parameterize our model.
-Then we show that this model is applicable in mammalian systems, e.g. mouse and human.
-Then we go on to show the applicable law??
-We make a particular emphasis of using it in human enhancers where there is a very comprehensive set of transcription factors binding available. we can then use them to differentiate between the transcription factors assigned to enhancers and promoters for the validation.
-Likewise, we tried to take advantage of the amazing ability of on mouse transgenics to see how well the model performs in one context and also the many human cell lines that been well characterized in another context

 Results

 Aggregation of epigenetic signal (in fly) to create metaprofile:

 We developed a framework to predict activating regulatory elements utilizing the epigenetic signal patterns associated with experimentally validated promoters and enhancers [31].
 We aggregated the signal of histone modifications on MPRA peaks to remove noise in the signal and created a metaprofile of the double peak signals of histone modifications flanking enhancers and promoters.
 MPRA peaks typically consist of a mixture of enhancers and promoters, and at this stage, we do not differentiate between the two sets of regulatory elements.
 These metaprofiles were then utilized in a pattern recognition algorithm for predicting active promoters and enhancers in a cell-type specific manner.